nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 bucket[3] has 0 elements
 ```

-We see that values `1` and `3` are never used, which is unfortunate, but a normal consequence normal of the way our input was constructed.
+We see that values `1` and `3` are never used, which is unfortunate, but an expected consequence of how the input is constructed.
 If all the input numbers are even, then their remainder is either `0` or `2`.

 Mathematically we can prove there's not a single $$x_{i} \in X \subset N $$, for our function $$H_{division}(x)=x \mod 4$$, where $$H : X \rightarrow [0, 4)$$, so that $$H_{division}(x_{i})=1$$ or $$H_{division}(x_{i})=3$$.

-So this means our function is not so good after all because it's extremely sensitive to "input patterns" ?
+So this means our function is not so good after all because it's extremely sensitive to "input patterns"?

-Well the answer is not that simple, but what's for sure is that changing `M=4` to `M=7` will render different results.
+The answer is not that simple, but what's for sure is that changing `M=4` to `M=7` will render different results.

 This time, the output will be: